Cipher-unhsiV/Avalanche-Victim-Detector/README.md

 The proposed system improves detection accuracy and reduces response time, ensuring better survival chances for avalanche victims.

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.
+We welcome contributions from the community!
+If you'd like to contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License
-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.